Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Numerical simulations, pseudospectrum, and local nearest-neighbour spacing

 For normal matrices (matrices which satisfy $AA^*=A^*A$), the behaviour of the resolvent is relatively straightforward: the $\epsilon$-pseudospectrum consists of the union of balls of radius $\epsilon$ centred at each eigenvalue in the complex plane.
 This reflects that the eigenvalues of normal matrices are stable under small perturbations, and the matrix properties can be understood purely from the spectrum.

 However, for non-normal matrices, the situation is more complicated.
-Even when $z$ is far from the spectrum, the norm of the resolvent $\|(z\boldsymbol{1}_n-A)^{-1}\|$ can be large.
+Even when $z$ is far from the spectrum, the norm of the resolvent $\bigl\|(z\boldsymbol{1}_n-A)^{-1}\bigr\|$ can be large.
 This occurs because non-normal matrices can have eigenvalues that are extremely sensitive to small perturbations.
 As a result, the $\epsilon$-pseudospectrum of a non-normal matrix does not simply form $\epsilon$-balls around the eigenvalues.
-This behaviour is described in~\cite[Theorem 2.2]{Trefethen Embree}.
+This behaviour is described in~\cite[Theorem~2.2]{Trefethen-Embree}.

-An significant result that connects the spectrum and the pseudospectrum is the Bauer-Fike Theorem, which provides bounds on how eigenvalues behave under perturbations: \begin{Theorem}[Bauer-Fike Theorem] Let $A\in\mathbb{C}^{N\times N}$ be diagonalisable, such that $A=V\Lambda V^{-1}$.
-Then, for any $\epsilon>0$, with $\|.\|=\|.\|_2$,
+A significant result that connects the spectrum and the pseudospectrum is the Bauer--Fike theorem, which provides bounds on how eigenvalues behave under perturbations. \begin{Theorem}[Bauer--Fike theorem] Let $A\in\mathbb{C}^{N\times N}$ be diagonalisable, such that $A=V\Lambda V^{-1}$.
+Then, for any $\epsilon>0$, with $\|\cdot \|=\|\cdot \|_2$,

 where